Home

 • Tuesdays and Thursdays @ 11am - 12:30pm in 32.123 (may change locations, depending on enrollment)

-• Lectures are in-person and will be recorded
+• Lectures are in-person

 • Attendance and active participation is highly encouraged to facilitate an enriching learning environment for everyone